 In most cases, elbow pain is not an indication of a serious problem.
 However, pain can become severe enough to inhibit physical activity.
 For that reason, it is beneficial to obtain treatment for elbow pain that persists for more than a few weeks or that recurs.

-What Causes of Elbow Pain?
+What Commonly Causes Elbow Pain?

 There are several conditions that may affect the shoulder.
 Most of them are ultimately caused by overuse on the job or while engaging in sports or hobbies.
 Although far less common, elbow pain is sometimes related to osteoarthritis.